Welcome to Council District 5 where our highly trained professional staff is ready to help you with a variety of issues and problem solving.

 Greg currently resides in the San Fernando Valley where he has lived since 1978.
 In his free time, Greg enjoys working out, playing a variety of sports, learning foreign languages, writing and performing stand-up comedy, music, and his time with the fork and knife.

-For two years, as the Case Manager in the Valley District Office for the Encino and Bel Air communities, Cara has assisted constituents with their DWP issues, Street Repair requests, Urban Forestry issues, Sanitation issues, Relaxed Parking and Parking Enforcement requests, Tables and Chair requests, LAPD issues, Filming issues, and other quality of life concerns.
+Over the past few years, as the Case Manager in the previous Valley District Office for the Encino and Bel Air communities, Cara has assisted constituents with their DWP issues, Street Repair requests, Urban Forestry issues, Sanitation issues, Relaxed Parking and Parking Enforcement requests, Tables and Chair requests, LAPD issues, Filming issues, and other quality of life concerns.